-Figure 16: Circuits with 4 and 5 elements
+FIGURE 16.
+Circuits with 4 and 5 elements.

-Remark 6.21 For us then, the only possible corank one configurations are:
+Remark 6.21.
+For us then, the only possible corank one configurations are

-- (1) Five points in general position.
+- (1) five points in general position, or

-- (2) Four points in a plane.
+- (2) four points in a plane, or

-- (3) Four points in a plane plus one point not in that plane.
+- (3) four points in a plane plus one point not in that plane.

-Definition 6.22 Let S be a polyhedral subdivision that is not a triangulation.
-Then S is an almost-triangulation if:
+Definition 6.22.
+Let S be a polyhedral subdivision that is not a triangulation.
+Then S is an almost-triangulation if

-- (1) All of the cells of S have corank at most one. - (2) All of the cells of S of corank one contain the same circuit.
+- (1) all of the cells of S have corank at most one, and - (2) all of the cells of S of corank one contain the same circuit.

-Lemma 6.23 In our case, the 3-cells of an almost-triangulation are all simplices apart from one or two 3-cells.
+Lemma 6.23.
+In our case, the 3-cells of an almost-triangulation are all simplices apart from one or two 3-cells.
 These 3-cells can have the following forms:

-- (1) The convex hull of five points on a sphere, in general position, as in the upper diagram of Figure 17. - (2) A 4-sided pyramid, with the base of the pyramid on a boundary face of the polyhedron, as in the upper diagram of Figure 18. - (3) Two 4-sided pyramids whose bases are coincident, as in the upper diagram of Figure 18.
+- (1) The convex hull of five points on a sphere, in general position, as in the upper diagram of Figure 17. - (2) A 4-sided pyramid, with the base of the pyramid on a boundary face of the polyhedron, as in the upper diagram of Figure 18a. - (3) Two 4-sided pyramids whose bases are coincident, as in the upper diagram of Figure 18b.

-Proof This follows immediately from Definition 6.22 and Remark 6.21.
+38 STAVROS GAROUFALIDIS, CRAIG D. HODGSON, J. HYAM RUBINSTEIN, AND HENRY SEGERMAN Proof.
+This follows immediately from Definition 6.22 and Remark 6.21.

-Figure 17: The almost-triangulation in case (1) of Lemma 6.23, and its two refinements to triangulations.
+FIGURE 17.
+The almost-triangulation in case (1) of Lemma 6.23, and its two refinements to triangulations.
 Note that although the top and lower left pictures are identical, the top is to be interpreted as a single 3-cell, while the lower left shows two tetrahedra meeting in a triangle.
 The associated flip between the two triangulations is a 2-3 flip.

-Definition 6.24 Let S and S' be two polyhedral subdivisions of a point configuration A. Then S is a refinement of S' if for each $C \in S$, there is a $C' \in S'$ with $C \subset C'$.
+Definition 6.24.
+Let S and S' be two polyhedral subdivisions of a point configuration A. Then S is a refinement of S' if for each $C \in S$, there is a $C' \in S'$ with $C \subset C'$.

-Lemma 6.25 [9, Corollary 2.4.6] Every almost-triangulation has exactly two proper refinements, which are both triangulations.
+Lemma 6.25 (Corollary 2.4.6 of [DLRS10]).
+Every almost-triangulation has exactly two proper refinements, which are both triangulations.

-Definition 6.26 Two triangulations of the same point configuration are connected by a flip supported on the almost-triangulation S if they are the only two triangulations refining S.
+Definition 6.26.
+Two triangulations of the same point configuration are connected by a flip supported on the almost-triangulation S if they are the only two triangulations refining S.

-Definition 6.27 We call the flips associated to the three possible almost-triangulation types listed in Lemma 6.23 the 2-3 flip, external 2-2 flip, and internal 2-2 flip respectively.
+Definition 6.27.
+We call the flips associated to the three possible almost-triangulation types listed in Lemma 6.23 the 2-3 flip, external 2-2 flip, and internal 2-2 flip respectively.
 See Figures 17 and 18.

-Remark 6.28 The internal 2-2 flip acts on the triangulation by a move sometimes called the 4-4 move, as it removes four tetrahedra and replaces them with four others.
+Remark 6.28.
+The internal 2-2 flip acts on the triangulation by a move sometimes called the 4-4 move, as it removes four tetrahedra and replaces them with four others.
 However, here we stick with the notation derived from the bistellar flip terminology.